 Zhang Huan (张洹) is one of China’s best known conceptual and performance artists.
 In his sculptures and paintings, he references the history of his home country.
-As such, his pieces contain components of political, religious and intellectual messages as well as anonymous portrait and landscape scenes.
-Most of his works have mainly been used to promote Chinese culture and to spread a message with the intention of sanitizing the city.
-In particular, the issue of toilets is very dear to him and it has helped him create one of his most famous performance pieces.
+As such, his pieces contain components of political, religious and intellectual messages and anonymous portrait and landscape scenes.
+Most of his works have mainly been used to promote Chinese culture and spread a message to sanitize the city.
+In particular, the issue of toilets is very dear to him, and it has helped him create one of his most famous performance pieces.

 His toilet piece: 12 Square Meters, 1994

 In 1994 when Zhang was 29, he recorded his performance piece titled 12 Square Meters on black and white film.
 This particular performance piece was created to imitate the terrible conditions in Chinese toilets.
 Zhang sat naked with his head shaved in a small room.
 He was also covered in fish oil and honey as he waited for swarms of flies and other insects to surround him.
 The flies crawled into the artist’s mouth, his nose and into his ears and eyes for an hour, after which Zhang simply walked away and cleaned himself in a nearby pond.

 As a child, Zhang did not have access to the cleanest or well-constructed toilets, which is why they feature so heavily in his installations.
-Although he has now become an internationally recognized artist who has been represented by Pace Gallery, New York since 2007, he still continues to concentrate on social and health issues in his country.
+Although he has now become an internationally recognized artist who has been represented by Pace Gallery, New York, since 2007, he continues to concentrate on social and health issues in his country.